zengjiajun0623/smart-contract-wallet-4337/README.md

 - issues discussion

 ## Who can attdend
-Wallet developers, Ethereum researchers and anyone who's interestd in learning ERC-4337.
+Wallet developers, Ethereum researchers and anyone who's interestd in building a wallet that support ERC-4337.